itornaza/sdc-traffic-signs/writeup.md

 * The first architecture that has been tested was the LeNet-5 architecture.
 * The problem with this architecture was that the max validation accuracy was 0.93.
 * The architecture was adjusted so a dropout layer was added after the activations of the first and second fullt connected layers in order to reduce the overfitting issue.
 * The keep probability of the dropout layers was tested for settings varying from 0.5 to 0.7, and a design decision was made to go with a keep probability of 0.65 that achieved the best validation accuracy from the other values.
+The dropout layers increased the validation accuracy by 0.01.
 * The final model's accuracy on the training, validation and test set provide evidence that the model is working well above the 0.93 project requirement.

 ### Test a Model on New Images